Design Online Tutorials

 The concept of the design cycle is understood as a circular time structure,[31] which may start with the thinking of an idea, then expressing it by the use of visual or verbal means of communication (design tools), the sharing and perceiving of the expressed idea, and finally starting a new cycle with the critical rethinking of the perceived idea.
 Anderson points out that this concept emphasizes the importance of the means of expression, which at the same time are means of perception of any design ideas.[32]

-Philosophy of design is the study of definitions of design, and the assumptions, foundations, and implications of design.
+Philosophy of design is the study of definitions, assumptions, foundations, and implications of design.
 There are also many informal 'philosophies' for guiding design such as personal values or preferred approaches.

 Some of these values and approaches include: